HaydenBelanger/assemblylinemachines/docs/walkthrough/chap3.md

 4. Input/output.
 Blue is for input, orange is for output.
 Both can be active at the same time.

 5. Nearest first/furthest first.
-Determines wether to send the items in the inventory it's connected to to either the nearest, or furthest valid inventory or connector depending on the buttons state.
+Determines whether to send the items in the inventory it's connected to to either the nearest, or furthest valid inventory or connector depending on the buttons state.

 6. Redstone control.
-Only appears with the redstone control upgrade, allows the connector to be turned off/on via redstone signal.
+Only appears with the redstone control upgrade, allowing the connector to be turned off/on via redstone signal.

 7. Whitelist/blacklist.
 Determines the behavior of the item filters, whether to have them whitelist or blacklist the items within.